tudurom/bsc-thesis/doc/cover.typ

   )
   if submitted {
     v(2cm)
-    [_A thesis submitted in fulfillment of the requirements for\
+    [_A thesis submitted in fulfilment of the requirements for\
     the VU Bachelor of Science degree in Computer Science._] v(1cm)
   }